 Remember to always carry one of these with you, since several places don’t include towels in the accommodation.
 Plus, if you’re visiting the beach, you’ll probably need more than one!

-Group all these: a razor, blade, toothbrush, toothpaste, sunscreen, and any other thing you need to take care of your face and body.
+Group all these: a toothbrush, toothpaste, tissue rolls and any other stuff you need for your every day trip to the bathroom in the mornings.
 It’s essential to include a small bag of this in your packing list to stay fresh and clean.
+Carry all your toiletries in a spacious yet compact bag.

 You’ll never know when you’ll need these, but when you do, they will save your life.
 A universal adapter and battery pack will assure you that you can stay plugged in regardless of where you are.
 Plus, if you are on a more extended trip or don’t have access to a store, you’ll be able to charge all your devices whenever you need them.